There is no doubt that the Animal Justice Party made a great debut at state level at the last South Australian election, held on 17 March 2018.

 The same rules about deposit refunds apply to candidates in Lower House electorates, but we need four percent of the primary vote in the Lower House.

-Now, as the counting is being wound up, we have one candidate on 4 percent at the moment (congratulations, Millie Hammerstein in Croydon) ), and our other three Lower House candidates sitting on numbers between 3 and 4 percent … another impressive result!
+We had one candidate on 4 percent (congratulations, Millie Hammerstein in Croydon) ), and our other three Lower House candidates on numbers between 3 and 4 percent … another impressive result!
 Well done, Geoff Russell, Louise Pfeiffer and Nick Hancock.

-For both houses, it’s not just a matter of getting the deposit back; we can also negotiate reimbursement for election advertising.
+For both houses, it’s not just a matter of getting the deposit back; we also negotiated reimbursement for election advertising.

-It is remarkable that we are even close to hitting these targets on our first attempt as a registered party, but even if we don’t quite get there, we have shown the powerful potential of the party in the future.
+It is remarkable that we came even close to hitting these targets on our first attempt as a registered party, but even if we didn’t quite get there, we have shown the powerful potential of the party in the future.

 It is also interesting that our vote yesterday didn’t appear to have just come from The Greens, as some might assume.

-So it’s a huge thank you to everybody who came out and helped on polling stations yesterday, and to those who provided support in other ways.
+So it’s a huge thank you to everybody who came out and helped on polling stations, and to those who provided support in other ways.
 We know that people did a terrific job, and their feedback to us is that they really enjoyed it.